Syuennykok/eskok-personal-website/content/Mind Fragments/Why I decided to pursue a PhD.md

 # Am I lacking sufficient research?

 Looking back, I never felt that I wasted any time during master's studies.
 After the fundamental course training, I started my time exploring the world of researcher.
 My supervisor told me that algorithm-hardware co-design is a better choice than pure-hardware, since I am planning to pursue a PhD degree in the future.
-He sent me to another research group, given me a chance to learn **radar algorithm**, something that I never expect before.
+He sent me to another research group, given me a chance to learn radar algorithm, something that I never expect before.
 I appreciate for that precious chance, and starting to work on radar algorithm from the basics.

 However, hardware processors tend to capture most of my attention rather than the study of radar algorithms.
 Developing a low-power or high-performance radar processor seems like a promising direction for me, and I am almost fully committed to it.
 Nevertheless, my co-supervisor expects me to focus more on the “algorithm” side, which I find difficult to concentrate on.
 Thus, I stepped away from radar algorithms and decided to pursue what truly interests me, even though the path may feel lonely and challenging at times.